An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951)

 Lorenzen learns about Fitch's proof of consistency only by this letter.
-In his answer (dated 7 June 1946, Hs.~975:2949), he explains the lattice-theoretic background of his proof and encloses a manuscript, ``\german{Über das Reduzibilitätsaxiom}'',\footnote{``On the axiom of reducibility'', Hs.~974:\allowbreak149.} which is a preliminary version of the last section of the published article, in which the axiom of reducibility is shown to be independent; in fact \citet{fitch39} proves this in his own framework.
+In his answer (dated 7 June 1946, Hs.~975:2949), he explains the lattice-theoretic background of his proof and encloses a manuscript, `\german{Über das Reduzibilitätsaxiom}',\footnote{`On the axiom of reducibility', Hs.~974:\allowbreak149.
+Another copy of this manuscript is in the \foreignlanguage{german}{Universitätsarchiv Bonn}.} which is a preliminary version of the last section of the published article, in which the axiom of reducibility is shown to be independent.
 However, Bernays seems to already have received this manuscript with Scholz's letter of 11 December 1945 (see his letter of 24 April 1946).

+More precisely, he proves the consistency of the calculus obtained by adding an axiom that expresses that all infinite sets are countable and then shows that the axiom of reducibility is false in this calculus.
+In fact, as Lorenzen notes, \citet{fitch39} proves this in his framework.
+These results answer questions raised by \citet[pp.~xiv, xlii--xxliii]{whiteheadrussell25} in the introduction to the second edition of their \emph{Principia mathematica} after Leon \citet{chwistek25}: without the axiom of reducibility, `Cantor's proof that \(2^n>n\) breaks down unless \(n\)~is finite'.

-\section{The 1947 manuscript}
+\section{The 1947 manuscript.}